sydpas/goph419-f2024-lab01-stSP/README.md

 1. Open your preferred terminal on your local device.
 2. Navigate to the directory where the repository files will be stored.
 3. To actually clone:
-   - If you have an SSH key setup on the device, use: git clone git@github.com:USER/goph419-f2024-lab01-stYY.git
+   - If you have an SSH key setup on the device, use: git clone git@github.com:sydpas/goph419-f2024-lab01-stSP.git
-   - If you do not have an SSH key, use: git clone https://github.com/USER/goph419-f2024-lab01-st00.git
+   - If you do not have an SSH key, use: git clone https://github.com/sydpas/goph419-f2024-lab01-stSP.git
-   - If you have GitHub CLI, use: gh repo clone USER/goph419-f2024-lab01-stYY
+   - If you have GitHub CLI, use: gh repo clone sydpas/goph419-f2024-lab01-stSP
-   - For all, replace USER with your username and YY with your initials.